Check Point Software Technologies Ltd. (NASDAQ:CHKP) Shares Sold by Creative Planning

-Creative Planning lessened its position in shares of Check Point Software Technologies Ltd. (NASDAQ:CHKP) by 11.9% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 10,701 shares of the technology company’s stock after selling 1,452 shares during the period.
+Creative Planning lowered its holdings in shares of Check Point Software Technologies Ltd. (NASDAQ:CHKP) by 11.9% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 10,701 shares of the technology company’s stock after selling 1,452 shares during the period.
 Creative Planning’s holdings in Check Point Software Technologies were worth $1,210,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
-Boyer & Corporon Wealth Management LLC grew its holdings in Check Point Software Technologies by 1.8% during the 3rd quarter.
-Boyer & Corporon Wealth Management LLC now owns 79,561 shares of the technology company’s stock worth $8,994,000 after acquiring an additional 1,419 shares in the last quarter.
-Heritage Wealth Management LLC grew its holdings in Check Point Software Technologies by 28.9% during the 3rd quarter.
-Heritage Wealth Management LLC now owns 2,430 shares of the technology company’s stock worth $275,000 after acquiring an additional 545 shares in the last quarter.
-NN Investment Partners Holdings N.V. grew its holdings in Check Point Software Technologies by 1.0% during the 3rd quarter.
-NN Investment Partners Holdings N.V. now owns 19,435 shares of the technology company’s stock worth $2,197,000 after acquiring an additional 200 shares in the last quarter.
-Jupiter Asset Management Ltd. grew its holdings in Check Point Software Technologies by 8.0% during the 3rd quarter.
-Jupiter Asset Management Ltd. now owns 96,284 shares of the technology company’s stock worth $10,877,000 after acquiring an additional 7,120 shares in the last quarter.
-Finally, Teacher Retirement System of Texas grew its holdings in Check Point Software Technologies by 90.4% during the 3rd quarter.
-Teacher Retirement System of Texas now owns 139,264 shares of the technology company’s stock worth $15,742,000 after acquiring an additional 66,131 shares in the last quarter.
-Institutional investors own 65.92% of the company’s stock.
+A number of other large investors have also modified their holdings of the stock.
+Cardinal Capital Management raised its position in Check Point Software Technologies by 1.4% during the 3rd quarter.
+Cardinal Capital Management now owns 5,671 shares of the technology company’s stock worth $641,000 after buying an additional 81 shares during the last quarter.
+Brookstone Capital Management raised its position in Check Point Software Technologies by 2.3% during the 3rd quarter.
+Brookstone Capital Management now owns 3,795 shares of the technology company’s stock worth $459,000 after buying an additional 87 shares during the last quarter.
+Veriti Management LLC raised its position in Check Point Software Technologies by 2.7% during the 3rd quarter.
+Veriti Management LLC now owns 3,552 shares of the technology company’s stock worth $402,000 after buying an additional 93 shares during the last quarter.
+Knowledge Leaders Capital LLC raised its position in Check Point Software Technologies by 1.2% during the 3rd quarter.
+Knowledge Leaders Capital LLC now owns 8,400 shares of the technology company’s stock worth $950,000 after buying an additional 100 shares during the last quarter.
+Finally, Moody National Bank Trust Division raised its position in Check Point Software Technologies by 3.1% during the 3rd quarter.
+Moody National Bank Trust Division now owns 3,567 shares of the technology company’s stock worth $404,000 after buying an additional 106 shares during the last quarter.
+Hedge funds and other institutional investors own 65.92% of the company’s stock.

-Several research analysts have recently issued reports on the stock.
-Wells Fargo & Company assumed coverage on shares of Check Point Software Technologies in a report on Monday, October 4th.
-They issued an “underweight” rating and a $110.00 target price for the company.
-Zacks Investment Research upgraded shares of Check Point Software Technologies from a “sell” rating to a “hold” rating and set a $132.00 target price for the company in a report on Monday, January 17th.
-Wedbush restated an “outperform” rating on shares of Check Point Software Technologies in a report on Thursday, October 28th.
-Morgan Stanley upped their target price on shares of Check Point Software Technologies from $114.00 to $116.00 and gave the company an “underweight” rating in a report on Friday, October 29th.
-Finally, Raymond James upgraded shares of Check Point Software Technologies from a “market perform” rating to an “outperform” rating and set a $140.00 target price for the company in a report on Friday, January 14th.
-Four analysts have rated the stock with a sell rating, four have given a hold rating and five have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $130.91.
+A number of equities analysts have commented on the stock.
+Morgan Stanley upped their price objective on shares of Check Point Software Technologies from $114.00 to $116.00 and gave the stock an “underweight” rating in a research report on Friday, October 29th.
+Wells Fargo & Company started coverage on shares of Check Point Software Technologies in a report on Monday, October 4th.
+They issued an “underweight” rating and a $110.00 price target for the company.
+Credit Suisse Group started coverage on shares of Check Point Software Technologies in a report on Tuesday, November 16th.
+They issued an “underperform” rating and a $100.00 price target for the company.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Check Point Software Technologies from $136.00 to $148.00 in a report on Friday.
+Finally, Zacks Investment Research upgraded shares of Check Point Software Technologies from a “sell” rating to a “hold” rating and set a $132.00 price target for the company in a report on Monday, January 17th.
+Four research analysts have rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat, Check Point Software Technologies currently has a consensus rating of “Hold” and an average price target of $130.91.

-Check Point Software Technologies (NASDAQ:CHKP) last issued its quarterly earnings results on Thursday, October 28th.
-The technology company reported $1.65 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.60 by $0.05.
-The firm had revenue of $534.00 million during the quarter, compared to analysts’ expectations of $529.37 million.
+Check Point Software Technologies (NASDAQ:CHKP) last released its quarterly earnings results on Thursday, October 28th.
+The technology company reported $1.65 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.60 by $0.05.
 Check Point Software Technologies had a net margin of 38.78% and a return on equity of 25.29%.
-Check Point Software Technologies’s quarterly revenue was up 4.9% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $1.45 EPS.
-Analysts anticipate that Check Point Software Technologies Ltd. will post 6.16 earnings per share for the current fiscal year.
+The company had revenue of $534.00 million for the quarter, compared to analysts’ expectations of $529.37 million.
+During the same period last year, the company earned $1.45 EPS.
+The firm’s revenue for the quarter was up 4.9% compared to the same quarter last year.
+On average, equities research analysts predict that Check Point Software Technologies Ltd. will post 6.16 earnings per share for the current fiscal year.

 Check Point Software Technologies Company Profile